jnbdz/amadla-cloud-Linode/README.md

 # :cloud: Linode
 - https://www.linode.com/

-## :running: Quick start
+## :running: Quickstart
-Four easy steps for a quick start:
+Four easy steps for a quickstart:

 1. [Get the API key](#key-get-the-api-token)
 2. Set **LINODE_API_TOKEN** as a key with the secret in Vault or in the `.env` file or `export`